-- Kill Me Now or Forever Stay Your Hand: Doesn't actually want to kill Batman, and Bats finally calls him on the fact that he always "pulls his shots" by hesitating or trying a Trick Shot.
+- Kill Me Now, or Forever Stay Your Hand: Doesn't actually want to kill Batman, and Bats finally calls him on the fact that he always "pulls his shots" by hesitating or trying a Trick Bullet.

 - Morality Pet: His daughter Zoe.
 Her mother, kinda.
 He supports them financially, and is very against his daughter seeing violence.

 - Multi-Ranged Master: Implied - when he runs out of bullets in Skartaris he orders Black Alice to find him a bow, or a sling, or anything that shoots.